Menu

 Why do we study PSHE?

 PSHE (Personal, Social, Health and Economic) is a non-statutory subject, enabling schools to tailor their programme of study to meet the needs of their community.
 At the Opossum Federation, PSHE is part of the weekly timetable.
-It is a valued part of the whole school curriculum as it aims to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.
+It is a valued part of the whole school curriculum as it aims to equip pupils with sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.
 Within PSHE education, pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
 PSHE education helps pupils to stay healthy, safe and prepared for life and work in modern Britain.
 PSHE can also help pupils to achieve their academic potential as it develops confidence and self-esteem, which increases pupil wellbeing.
 It helps pupils to develop the knowledge, skills and attributes they need to thrive, physically and emotionally to become healthy individuals, family members and members of society.
 By developing their knowledge of healthy relationships, pupils will be able to make informed decisions regarding the friendships and relationships they form with others.

 The National curriculum states the purpose of RHE is to: